 300 & 400-Level Courses

 Courses designed mainly for students completing the B.A.
 (Honours) French, Literature, and Culture or the B.A.
 French, Literature, and Culture.
-These courses may also be taken by students enrolled in other programmes.
+Students enrolled in other programmes may also take these courses.

 The courses cover two main areas: